hazemyasser123/Data_Phase1/README.md

 git switch "branch name"    (Switches the branch name making changes with git add . will be recorded in branch name not main for example)

-git add .
+IN CASE OF CONFLICT:
-git stash
+LOOK FOR CONFLICTED FILES, OPEN THE FILE, DELETE THE SECTION WHICH YOU DON'T WANT, (Either the incoming change or yours), THEN TYPE git add "FILENAME WITH LOCATION IF INSIDE A FOLDER"

-git pull origin main    (In order to get the changes from the main *in case you get untracked working tree*)
+IN CASE YOU WANT TO OVERWRITE YOUR CHANGES WITH PULLING git add . git stash git pull origin main    (In order to get the changes from the main *in case you get untracked working tree*)